govindKAG/python-workshop-/so you want to python.md

 --------------------------------------------------------------------------------

--I just fed this code a list of ~497000 most common words on Reddit. -It took me about 2 mins to write this code and about 10 mins to grab the words using PRAW. -It ran in 0.2 seconds.
+- I just fed this code a list of ~497000 most common words on Reddit.
+- It took me about 2 mins to write this code and about 10 mins to grab the words using PRAW.
+- It ran in 0.2 seconds.

 In just a fifth of a second i know the most common palindromes on Reddit.